 DDS is also currently focusing on offshore GoM Carbon Capture and Storage evaluation projects.
 For more information please visit the Dynamic Data Services and CCS pages.

 Latest from Dynamic Group

-DG Exploration, Inc. was declared high bidder on 14 OCS blocks in the recently concluded lease sale 257.
-We expect the blocks to be awarded within 90 days of the lease sale.
-The blocks control 5 high quality prospects developed by the DGX team over the last 5 years and range from 50-500mmboe per prospect.
+DG Exploration, Inc. has been awarded 14 OCS blocks in the recently concluded lease sale 257.
+The blocks control 6 high quality prospects developed by the DGX team over the last 5 years and range from 50-500mmboe per prospect.
 They are adjacent to excellent network of infrastructure and we are pleased to begin an aggressive exploration program in one of the most exciting areas of the US Gulf of Mexico.
-In making the announcement Robert Pascoe, Managing Director, said, "We are delighted to announce that DG Exploration, Inc. was the high bidder for 14 shallow water blocks in lease sale 257 on November 17th.
-We believe the deep Miocene play concepts we have been working on for the last five years have the potential to completely reset the creaming curve for the West Louisiana shelf.
-The Sale 257 blocks provide control of 5 separate prospects from within a portfolio of 20 plus leads.
-We plan to complete our pre-drill technical studies, after final award by BOEM, in the first half of 2022.
-We plan to drill the first wells on the play in 2023."
+Robert Pascoe, Managing Director, provided the following update: "We are making rapid progress in our ongoing G&G analysis over the 5 prospects and expect to complete the current phase by the end of Q1, 2023.
+Commencement of our pre-drill technical studies will begin immediately after on track to drill the first wells within 18 months from award".